COLLABORATIVE MARRIAGE SKILLS:

 Instructor Certification:

-include studying the Instructor Manual and Workbook, teaching 20 couples
+studying the Instructor Manual and Workbook, teaching 20 couples (using

-(using Couple Packet materials), being evaluated by self and couples,
+Couple Packet materials), being evaluated by self and couples, passing a

-passing a written exam, and signing a set of ethical expectations.
-ICP
+written exam, and signing a set of ethical expectations.
+ICP supports

-Communication instructors who wish to be, are included on the Core
+COMMUNICATION instructors who wish to be, are included on the CORE National

 REPORT ON WORKING WITH LOW-INCOME COUPLES